ibm-cloud-docs/assistant/skill-search-add.md

 1. From the {{site.data.keyword.discoveryshort}} instance, click **Finish setup in Watson Assistant**.

-1. From the {{site.data.keyword.conversationshort}} search skill page, click **Configure**.
+1. On the {{site.data.keyword.conversationshort}} search skill page, click **Configure**.

-1. Choose the {{site.data.keyword.discoveryshort}} collection fields that you want to extract text from.
+1. Choose the {{site.data.keyword.discoveryshort}} collection fields from which you want to extract text to include in the search result that is returned to the user.

     The fields that are available differ based on the data you ingested.

-    Each search result can consist of these pieces of information:
+    Each search result can consist of these sections:

     - **Title**: Search result title.
 Use the title, name, or similar type of field from the collection as the search result title.

-      Something other than `None` must be selected for the Facebook and Slack integrations to display the response at all.
+      You must select something for this section or the Facebook and Slack integrations will not display the search result response.
     - **Body**: Search result description.
 Use an abstract, summary, or highlight field from the collection as the search result body.

-      Something other than `None` must be selected for the Facebook and Slack integrations to display the response at all.
+       You must select something for this section or the Facebook and Slack integrations will not display the search result response.
     - **URL**: This field can be populated with any footer content that you want to include at the end of the search result.

        For example, you might want to include a hypertext link to the original data object in its native data source.
 Most online data sources provide self-referencing public URLs for objects in the store to support direct access.
-If you add a URL, it must be valid and reachable for the Slack integration to include the URL in the response and for the Facebook integration to display the response at all. `None` is an acceptable selection for the Facebook and Slack integrations.
+If you add a URL, it must be valid and reachable for the Slack integration to include the URL in the response, and for the Facebook integration to display the search result response at all.

+       The Facebook and Slack integrations can successfully display the search result response when this section is empty.

-    You must choose a value other than `None` for at least one of the options.
+    You must choose a value for at least one of the search result sections.
     {: important}

     See [Tips for collection field selection](#skill-search-add-field-tips) for help.